cobalthq/cobalt-product-public-docs/content/en/Assets/create-asset.md

 ---
-title: "Define Your Assets"
+title: "Define an Asset"
-linkTitle: "Define Your Assets"
+linkTitle: "Create Your Assets"
 weight: 10
 no_list: true
 description: >
   Security professionals perform pentests on your assets.
 Collect the info they need.
+aliases:
+  - /getting-started/assets/
 ---

 {{% pageinfo %}}